tanisshqbhardwwaj/DocuForge/README.md

 I built this because generating GST-compliant invoices and payment orders felt way more painful than it should be.
 DocuForge lets you fill a form and get a real, properly formatted PDF out the other end — live preview included, so you're not flying blind.

-The UI takes heavy inspiration from Zoho's design language, with a dark-mode aesthetic baked in from the start.

 ---